The truth behind scoring “cheap” international flights for ordinary families

 - Flexibility (yeah, that old chestnut)

-So let’s put these into action then with some real life examples.
+So let’s put these flying savings tips in action with some real-life examples.

 1. The mystery of the incognito window